Month 2, Day 21, Sunday 5:00 p.m.

 She looked around.
 Some of the other students were also showing expressions of confusion, a few were staring blankly, having obviously given up, but some were diligently taking notes without concern.
 ‘I’m lacking some sort of fundamental understanding.
 I’m not grasping these definitions, the underlying mechanics and properties of discrete quanta, or what electrons really are, or maybe even what radiation really is.
 Without that, I certainly can’t understand how these things fit together into a greater explanation of the mechanics of the universe.
-I know keywords and I’ve memorized some places to insert those keywords into patterns and sentences, like “light is neither a particle nor a wave, but some combination of both,” but I actually don’t understand what that means at all.’
+I know keywords and I’ve memorized where to insert those keywords into patterns and sentences, like “light is neither a particle nor a wave, but some combination of both,” but I actually don’t understand what that means.’

 She was surprised by the sudden surge of keening distress that rose up in her chest like sour wine, and she tried to tamp it down.
 ‘I don’t understand,’ she admitted to herself.
-She was normally quite confident in her own intelligence, but she felt so out of her depth she might as well have been a floundering—or drowning—child who had never before even seen the ocean.
+She was normally quite confident in her own intelligence, but she felt so out of her depth she might as well have been a floundering child who had never before even seen the ocean.

 ‘Are some of my classmates actually understanding this?
 Perhaps they have a much better educational background than me.’

 At the desk to her right, Damien was frowning, and a quick peek at his notes showed that he’d written several question marks in the margins.
 Surely, Damien Westbay, second in line to become the Family head, would have had the best possible education.